WHMCS Integration • WordPress, Joomla, Custom Templates

 - React to an option that has been deprecated for whatever reason

 If you are brave enough you can try to upgrade a production system.
 If something goes wrong you have to perform a roll-back.
-Far more likely, first you will try it on a test system where you duplicated WHMCS.
+Far more likely, first you will attempt the upgrade on a test system that hosts a clone of your WHMCS that adds to serious time loss that could better be spent on managerial duties.

 In the long run, sooner or later you end up discarding updates diminishing security level.
 Taking care of WHMCS, CMS and the integration itself is in fact a frustrating experience.